6 minutes reading time

 How to Avoid Pet Scams

 Have you spotted an adorable Ragdoll kitten or Bulldog online at an unbelievably low price or even listed for free?
 If someone is asking you to pay delivery or adoption fees with a gift card, don’t do it!
 This is most likely a scam.
 Sadly, we see that pet delivery and adoption fraud have been on the rise.
 According to the Better Business Bureau (BBB), reports of pet scams surged in 2020, quadrupling compared to previous years, as more people turned to online platforms to adopt pets during lockdowns and scammers saw a new opportunity.
 Scammers prey on this emotional desire to bring a new furry friend into the family, often offering popular breeds at prices that seem too good to be true.
-Allow us to share a bit of our expertise on recognizing these scams, learn how to protect yourself from falling victim to them., Ensure your next pet adoption or purchase is safe and secure.
+Allow us to share a bit of our expertise on recognizing these scams, learn how to protect yourself from falling victim to them.
+Ensure your next pet adoption or purchase is safe and secure.

 How Pet Delivery Scams Work